Working together for Dufry’s success. WorldClass.WorldWide.

 Manchester HOME project

-In 2016 and 2017, WDF has funded two initiatives; the Wythenshawe Community Workshop and the Wythenshawe School project, both providing opportunities to young people and pupils to expand their horizons, build new skills, increase their confidence and ultimately give them the tools to help maximize their potential and prepare them for future training and employment.
+Since 2016, World Duty Free has funded workshops at The Wythenshawe Community Workshop and projects at the Wythenshawe Primary & Secondary School.
+These projects provide opportunities to young people and pupils to expand their horizons, build new skills, and increase their confidence.
+The opportunity for children and young people to take part in creative workshops that help to develop a range of skills, are fun, but most importantly, the projects give the group a chance to maximize their potential for future training and employment.

 Further donations and cultural events

-The annual sponsorship of cultural events was also continued in 2017: Many local community events such as the Swiss Indoors tennis tournament in Basel or the Baloîse Session, a three week music festival in Switzerland, as well as the Madrid Open tennis tournament received our support.
+The annual sponsorship of cultural events also continued.
+Many local community events such as the Swiss Indoors tennis tournament in Basel, the Mutua Madrid Tennis Open and the Baloîse Session, a three week music festival in Switzerland received our support.

-Our broad and worldwide network of travel retail shops offers another unique opportunity to support social programs: In many shops we maintain donation boxes and encourage our customers to participate in supporting specific local programs or victims of natural disasters.
-The amounts collected every year are always surprising and we thank all participants for their generous donations.
-The charities receiving them have been welcoming them greatly.
+Having a broad and worldwide network of travel retail shops not only has an advantage for Dufry as the leader in our industry, but it also gives us a unique opportunity to spread the support of social programs worldwide: In many shops we maintain donation boxes and encourage our customers to participate in supporting specific local programs or victims of natural disasters.
+The amounts collected every year are truly surprising and we thank all participants for their generous donations.
+The charities that we pass them over to welcome them greatly.

 These sections might also be of interest to you: